consp1racy/material-navigation-drawer/README.md

     compile 'com.nineoldandroids:library:2.4.0'
 }
 ```
-**WARNING!** Until further notice the use of compact version below API 11 is broken and therefore discouraged.
+**WARNING!** ~~Until further notice the use of compact version below API 11 is broken and therefore discouraged.~~ Compact navigation list on its own is fine, but `CrossFadeSlidingPaneLayout` does not propagate clicks to expanded view.
+I'll look into this.
+Until further notice do not use included version of `CrossFadeSlidingPaneLayout` below API 11.

 **NOTE:** Because the library uses Nine Old Androids on APIs below 11 Proguard will complain if you don't include it in your project.
 To shut Proguard up add the following line to your module's `proguard-rules.pro` file:
 ```proguard